High School Students interested in Dual Credit

 Dual credit is a wonderful opportunity for high school students to earn college and high school credit simultaneously, without having to leave the high school setting.
-Plus, OTC Dual Credit the most inexpensive option in the area!
+Plus, OTC Dual Credit is the most inexpensive option in the area and transfers well to other colleges!
 OTC offers dual credit in two ways: in a seated class at your high school or online.
 Dual credit courses are primarily general education courses.
-Contact your high school and the information and links provided below to learn more!
+Utilize the information and links provided below and along the right-hand menu to learn more!

 Dual Credit Options